dean-tessone/dean-tessone/README.md

 # 👋 Hi, I’m Dean

 Welcome to my GitHub!
 I'm a **PhD student in Molecular and Computational Biology** at the **University of Southern California (USC)**.
-I build and apply deep learning models to understand complex biological systems—particularly those involved in cancer biology and rare cell detection through **liquid biopsy**.
+I build and apply both convential and deep learning models to understand complex biological systems—particularly those involved in cancer biology, metastasis, and rare cell detection through **liquid biopsy**.

 ---